Install the required libraries deel-torchlip and foolbox (uncomment below if needed)

 The multiclass HKR loss can be found in theHKRMulticlassLoss

 class.
-The loss has two parameters: alpha
+The loss has two parameters: alpha and min_margin.

-and increasing min_margin
+Decreasing alpha and increasing min_margin improve robustness

 (at the cost of accuracy).
 Note also in the case of Lipschitz networks,